-Rosewater Meringue Cookies are so easy to make, taste like spring and are so, so pretty!
+Rosewater Meringue Cookies without cream of tartar, are so easy to make, taste like spring and are so, so pretty!

 Meringues and meringue cookies are not usually in my repertoire.